Gastric Sleeve Surgery in Tijuana - Mexico

 2. Prepare a checklist.
 Packed your medical reports?
 Is documentation in place?
-Are you carrying proper clothes for Tijuana weather (this is important because you'd be needing different fit clothes post-surgery.)?
+Are you carrying proper clothes as per the border town’s weather (this is important because you'd be needing different fit clothes post-surgery.)?
 There are hundreds of things that you need to consider before you travel.
-Watch a couple of patient testimonials to be better informed while planning your medical travel itinerary.

 5. Explore.
 This is the most important part of your medical travel.
-Your medical travel shouldn't only be about getting a gastric sleeve in Tijuana and then flying back.
+Your medical travel shouldn't only be about getting to Tijuana, having your gastric sleeve, and then flying back.
 While you're in foreign land, explore it like the early Conquistas.
 Watch out for "gringo friendly"—a term describing places where communicating in English isn't a problem—restaurants, shops, and hangouts.
 A non-gringo friendly place doesn't imply that it'd be hostile towards the guests.
 It just means you need to be a little more patient.
 US dollars are widely accepted; you should carry some Pesos to be safe.
 Don't forget to visit Preparatoria Federal Lazaro Cardenas and Avenida Revolucion.

 Submit the free quote request form on the right for more information on gastric sleeve in Tijuana.